bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 beginning and then speeds up towards the end of the animation, or you can actually do <b>easing</b> in and outward.
 Starts slow, speeds up and then end slow or starts fast, slows down and ends fast.
-You can do all of these different types of easing.
+You can do all of these different types of easing.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 163. #slidedownbox.click function 'swing' (97) ~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">